Decisions, Decisions: Instilling Confidence in Your Customers

-Simply choosing to start a renovation is a big decision for a homeowner, let alone everything that comes next.
+Choosing to start a renovation is a big decision for a homeowner, let alone everything that comes next.
 Throughout the process, you may hit roadblocks as a customer goes back and forth on whether or not they’re making the right decision.
 So, how can you, as the contractor, help ease those concerns and leave your customers with an end result that makes them smile?
-Here are some tips to assist even the most indecisive customer.
+Here are some tips for instilling confidence in even the most indecisive customer.

 What is it that’s really bothering them?
 Are they apprehensive about the cost, the scope, or that they haven’t done all the research for the project?
 Ask specific open-ended questions so you can have a better perspective of whatever issue they’re having.
 Such as ‘what are your must-haves?’ or ‘what concerns do you have about this project?’
 If they have objections, follow up with probing questions.
 For example, if they mention they had issues on a previous project, ask them to expand on the issues.
 Some people may have an easier time expressing what they don’t want, so try to come from that angle.
 Once you know what they’re not looking for, you can remove/simplify potential options to help eliminate some of the uncertainty.

 You’re an expert in your field — so show them.
 Provide the necessary information they need, and be willing to answer their questions, no matter how minuscule they seem.
 Make yourself available to them, but set boundaries with your time, and be thorough with your answers.
 Share the knowledge and experience you have, as that will build trust between you and your customer, making it easier for them to be confident in you.
 Always be prepared to share references and make it known that they are available during the initial sales pitch.
 One great way to do this?
 Create a brochure that shows examples of your work, your most popular materials, and testimonials from your previous customers that you can leave with the homeowner at the end of your visit.

 Create Realistic Expectations